 Losing the weight

 The opposite is also true – to lose weight, the weight should come off slowly.
 The mantra of “nine on, nine off” is often heard and is a healthy way of thinking – and it may definitely happen quicker, and be only a couple of months with good nutrition and exercise habits.
+You should avoid crash diets.

-Some tips for getting back to your pre-baby shape:
+Here are some tips for getting back to your pre-baby shape:

 Eat Breakfast Every Day